JHSC Certification

 MLITSD’s CPO-Approved Training

-Our JHSC Certification training program is CPO-approved, which means that it meets the criteria and standards set forth by the Chief Prevention Office or regulatory body.
+Our JHSC Certification training program in Ontario is CPO-approved, which means that it meets the criteria and standards set forth by the Chief Prevention Office or regulatory body.

 The approval ensures that the training content, curriculum, and delivery methods align with the established standards, guidelines, and best practices for workplace health and safety.

-By completing a CPO-approved JHSC training program, individuals can have confidence that their training meets the recognized standards and requirements set by the governing authority.
+By completing a CPO-approved JHSC training program in Ontario, individuals can have confidence that their training meets the recognized standards and requirements set by the governing authority.

 HSPI works closely with the Ministry of Labour, Immigration, Training and Skills Development to keep our courses up-to-date with the latest changes to the Occupational Health and Safety Act (OHSA).